joelparkerhenderson/git-commit-message/README.md

 We sometimes connect a git commit to a task tracking system or web page that explains more.
 For example, we use GitHub, Trello, Jira, and many other bug tracking systems and project management software systems.

-To keep track of these, we use a git commit message body that lists each URL, one per line because this is easy to parse.
+To keep track of these, we use a git commit message body that lists each URL, one per line, because this is easy to parse.

 Example: